 Centres must ensure that learner evidence is authentic and current.
+They must provide guidance on appropriate and inappropriate use of AI.

 Centres must ensure that all relevant personnel are trained and understand their role and responsibilities and where necessary, access additional support provided by EUIAS.